Skip to main content

 Do you work with both Tier 1 and Tier 2 banks?

 Yes.
 The work is similar but the sequencing is different.
 Tier 1 banks need more political coordination and longer Phase 1 timelines.
-Tier 2 banks can move faster but have less existing infrastructure to leverage.
-We tailor the engagement.
+Tier 2 banks typically have fewer internal stakeholders to align, which can shorten the governance cycle — though they usually have less existing data and model risk infrastructure to reuse.
+We tailor the engagement to both ends of this spectrum.

 How does this fit with our existing model risk framework under PRA SS1/23?